 Health Disparities in Lupus

-Identifying and addressing disparities among people living with lupus ensures communities with the highest burden of disease, like racial/ethnic minorities, receive equitable opportunities for experiencing optimal health outcomes.
+Identifying and addressing disparities among people living with lupus ensures communities with the highest burden of disease, like racial and ethnic minorities, receive equitable opportunities for experiencing optimal health outcomes.

 A health disparity is a health difference that adversely affects socially disadvantaged populations in the areas of incidence and/or prevalence of disease as well as premature or excessive mortality.

-Results of our discussions and literature review are presented as an executive summary.
-This summary provides a comprehensive overview of key findings and strategies to reduce lupus-related health disparities.
+Results of our discussions and literature review through the Lupus AIM program are presented as an executive summary and scientific statement.
+This executive summary provides an overview of key findings and strategies to reduce lupus-related health disparities outlined in the scientific statement.

 Black/African Americans, Hispanic/Latinos, Native American/Alaska Native and Asian American/Pacific Islanders are disproportionately impacted by lupus